-DIY Gingerbread House Tutorial: How To Make A Gingerbread House From Scratch
+DIY Gingerbread House Tips & How To Make A Gingerbread House From Scratch

-- So far I have shared planning tips for making a gingerbread house, now you are ready tor action tips for making a gingerbread house!
+- So far I have shared planning tips for picking your gingerbread house inspiration, now you are ready tor action tips for making a gingerbread house!

 Baking Your Gingerbread House Dough

 - When rolling out your gingerbread house dough make sure that its maximum thickness is no more than 3/8 inches.
 Typically the dough should be 1/4 inch for houses that are larger than 6 inches square.
 For anything smaller keep the dough at 1/8 inch.
 The walls should always be slightly thicker than the rest.